Robust, fast and high-fidelity composite single-qubit gates for superconducting transmon qubits

-In this work, we introduce a drastically different approach to eliminate the probability for leakage $\ket{1}\to\ket{2}$ even with (previously prohibitively short) pulses which frequency spectrum covering the $\ket{1}\to\ket{2}$ transition.
-We use the technique of composite pulses, which allows to enhance or reduce a certain probability generally at will.
-The composite pulses are sequences of pulses with well-defined relative phases, which are used as control parameters to distort the excitation profile (and even the entire propagator) as desired.
-In the present context the leakage transition $\ket{1}\to\ket{2}$ is strongly suppressed by the destructive interference enabled by the composite sequence, even though every single pulse in the sequence produces non-negligible excitation of state $\ket{2}$.
+In this work, we introduce a different approach to eliminate the probability for leakage even with (previously prohibitively short) pulses with frequency spectrum covering the transition.
+We use the technique of composite pulses (CP), which allows to enhance or reduce a certain probability generally at will.
+The composite pulses are sequences of pulses with well-defined relative phases, which are used as control parameters to distort the excitation profile (and even the entire propagator) in a desired way.
+In the present context the leakage transitions are strongly suppressed by the destructive interference enabled by the composite sequence, even though every single pulse in the sequence produces non-negligible excitations to the upper states.

-In particular, we demonstrate how three of the most common sources of errors in a superconducting qubit --- due to decoherence, leakage, and control inaccuracies --- can be mitigated by a single unified approach.
-Decoherence errors are addressed by shortening the gate duration.
-This is usually associated with a higher population leakage, due to the increased Fourier bandwidth.
+In particular, we demonstrate how two of the most common sources of errors in a superconducting qubit, leakage and control inaccuracies, can be mitigated by a single unified approach.
+Decoherence is also addressed by shortening the gate duration, which is usually associated with a higher population leakage, due to the increased Fourier bandwidth.
 Furthermore, in line with Ref.~\cite{lagemann2023fragility}, which demonstrates the fragility of gate errors under pulse parameter variations, our work introduces a robust CP strategy that significantly mitigates these vulnerabilities while still maintaining good fidelity.
 Below, we elaborate on our approach and present simulations demonstrating the method's performance.

-\section{Description of the method}
+\section{DESCRIPTION OF THE METHOD}